ocoster/PreMulAlpha/README.md

 ![](Images/BlendArtifacts.png)

 Most games resolve this by having artists fill in these background areas with a fill color (ie green).
-*However* by pre-multiplying the image offline and using pre-Multiplied alpha blend mode (1, 1-alpha) this "in fill" is not necessary.
+*However* by pre-multiplying the image offline and using pre-multiplied alpha blend mode (1, 1-alpha) this "in fill" is not necessary.

 ![](Images/BlendPreMul.png)